 - 1. The 1st referee must identify the game captain and the coach and only they will be allowed to intervene during the game.
 The referees must know throughout the game who the game captains are. - 2.
 During the match, the 2nd referee must check that the reserve players are seated on the bench or are in the warm-up area.
 Players in the warm-up area during sets cannot use balls, but may use personal warm up devices (e.g. stretch bands). - 3.
 Should the game captain ask for an explanation on the referee's application of the rules, the 1st referee must give it, if necessary not only with repetition of his/her hand signals, but in FIVB working language (English), speaking briefly, using official terminology of the Rules.
 The game captain has the right only to ask for an explanation on the application or interpretation of the rules made by the referees in the name of his/her team-mates. - 4.
-The coach does not have the right to request anything from the members of the refereeing corps, except the regular game interruptions (time-outs and substitutions).
+The coach does not have the right to request anything from the members of the referee team, except the regular game interruptions (time-outs and substitutions).
 But, if on the scoreboard, the number of used regular game interruptions and/or the score are not indicated, or are not correct, he/she may inquire with the scorer, when the ball is out of play. - 5.
-The coach does not have the right to enter the court or to approach the sideline throughout the entire match, i.e. during the rallies and interruptions.
-The referees should remind him/her about this rule, if it is necessary (Rule 5.2.3.4). - 6.
-The team managers and team journalists have the right to sit at the designated team seats.
+As per the rules of the game, the coach has no right to disturb the game or the work of the officials (referees, line judges), nor to have the right to enter the court.
+Nevertheless, it is not recommended for the 2nd referee to ignore the coaches when they address respectfully, asking for some explanation about a normal playing action.
+Whenever it is necessary, a short and clear answer to the coach can prevent further protest and sanctions.
+This is part of the "smooth refereeing" for conducting a volleyball game with common sense and in a good atmosphere. - 6.
+When the team benches are behind the First Referee in the new Field of Play orientation, the coach must not disturb the 1st referee questioning his/her decisions, nor approaching to the referee stand (the limit is the substitution zone), or asking, or complaining for any reason.
+If doing so, the 1st referee will sanction he/she immediately for misconduct.
+Any question or request from the coach must be directed to the 3rd referee.